cmu-lib/CCDL_pgh_202008/virtual-setup/zoom-procedures.md

 ## Joining a Zoom call

-CCDL staff will provide you with a link to join a Zoom call for each day during training.
+You will be provided with a link to join a Zoom call for each day during training.
 _Please do not share this link._

 **Check your email or the `#2020-pgh-training` Slack channel for the Zoom links each day.